fredhutchio/RNAseq/concepts/class1.md

 potential issues with read quality

+- [From Computational Genomics with R](https://compgenomr.github.io/book/quality-check-on-sequencing-reads.html): The sequencing technologies usually produce basecalls with varying quality.
+In addition, there could be sample-specific issues in your sequencing run, such as adapter contamination.
+It is standard procedure to check the quality of the reads and identify problems before doing further analysis.
+Checking the quality and making some decisions for the downstream analysis can influence the outcome of your project.
+  - sequence quality per base/cycle - quality scores across all bases at each position in the read
+  - sequence content per base/cycle - shows nucleotide proportions for each position
+  - read frequency - shows the degree of duplication for every read in the library.
+High levels of duplication is likely to indicate enrichment bias.
+    -

 ENCODE tags data that may be potentially problematic.
 View their page auditing data [here](https://www.encodeproject.org/data-standards/audits/)

 read filtering

+- [From Computational Genomics with R](https://compgenomr.github.io/book/filtering-and-trimming-reads.html): The quality check might have shown the number of reads that have low quality scores.
+These reads will probably not align very well because of the potential mistakes in base calling, or they may align to wrong places in the genome.
+Therefore, you may want to remove these reads from your fastq file.

 read trimming

+- [From Computational Genomics with R](https://compgenomr.github.io/book/filtering-and-trimming-reads.html): Another potential scenario is that parts of your reads need to be trimmed in order to align the reads.
+In some cases, adapters will be present in either side of the read; in other cases technical errors will lead to decreasing base quality towards the ends of the reads.
+Both in these cases, the portion of the read should be trimmed so the read can align or better align the genome.

 reassessing quality